-Steve Taklalsingh, Managing Director of Amaiz, the banking app agreed, “We have done everything we can to make our services as secure as it is possible to be, including using state of the art biometrics.
+Steve Taklalsingh, Managing Director of Amaiz agreed, “We have done everything we can to make our services as secure as it is possible to be, including using state of the art biometrics.
 However, attacks often exploit human vulnerabilities.
 To guard against those businesses need to be educated on how the mind of a criminal works.
 This is a great opportunity to find out.”

 Other speakers and hosts of roundtables will include:

 - Karen Baxter – As National Coordinator for Economic Crime, Commander Karen Baxter oversees national economic crime services such as Action Fraud, the National Fraud and Cyber Crime Reporting Centre, the National Fraud Intelligence Bureau and the Economic Crime Victim Care Unit, which seeks to provide an enhanced service to victims of economic crime.

 - Marisa Merico – The daughter of one of Italy’s biggest Mafia bosses, Marisa became involved in her father’s business and served a 2-year prison sentence in the UK for money laundering in relation to the global N'Drangeta criminal business.
 Since then she has trained as a Criminologist, and is currently working alongside third sector organisations, in various areas of the Criminal Justice System and with research partners such as Lancaster University